 You only have seconds to make an impact.
 The sense of urgency should be even greater in B2B companies.

-Don’t overload your emails with a mess of calls-to-action that overwhelm the reader.
+Don’t overload your emails with text or other visuals that overwhelm the reader.

 Manufacturers are busy people.
 You can be brief while still sounding friendly and interested in their needs.